ISISComputingGroup/lewis-ess/README.md

 We consider a detailed device simulation to be one that can communicate using the same protocol as the real device, and that can very closely approximate real device behaviour in terms of what is seen through this protocol.
 This includes gradual processes, side-effects and error conditions.

 The purpose of Plankton is to provide a common framework to facilitate the development of such simulators.
-By providing a common set of tools and abstracting away device protocols, we can minimize code replication and allow the developer of a simulated device to focus on capturing device behaviour.
+The framework provides a common set of tools and abstracts away protocol adapters, which helps minimize code replication and allows the developer of a simulated device to focus on capturing device behaviour.

 Potential use cases for detailed device simulators include: